AnimMouse/animmouse-website/content/meta/favorite-quotes.md

 > You wake up one day, and your legs...
 They just give, and you just can't run anymore.
 > — Michael De Santa[^25]

+> And that is why the buddy system is invented.
+Send your buddy first.
+> — 72jon[^26]

+> Don't be a slave to the metrics.
+We're data-informed, not data-driven.
+Data informs; people drive.
+> — bonniemuffin[^27]

+> A computer can never be held accountable, therefore a computer must never make a management decision.
+> — IBM Training Manual[^28]

+> If it’s my destiny to end up a statistic, there’s no one else I’d rather become a statistic with than you.
+> — Colleen Hoover[^29]

 [^1]: [Albert Einstein](https://www.goodreads.com/quotes/8136665-everybody-is-a-genius-but-if-you-judge-a-fish)
 [^2]: [Antoine de Saint-Exupéry](https://www.goodreads.com/quotes/87476-a-goal-without-a-plan-is-just-a-wish)
 [^3]: [Maimonides](https://www.brainyquote.com/quotes/maimonides_326751) and [Anne Isabella Thackeray Ritchie](https://en.wiktionary.org/wiki/give_a_man_a_fish_and_you_feed_him_for_a_day;_teach_a_man_to_fish_and_you_feed_him_for_a_lifetime)